About middle ear infection or otitis media

-If your child has had several ear infections, or if your doctor thinks there might be a chronic infection or glue ear, the doctor might organise a hearing test.
+If your child has had several ear infections or has an infection that won’t go away, or if your GP thinks there might be glue ear, they might organise for your child to see an audiologist for a hearing test.
 Your child can have a formal hearing test at any age.

-If your child still has pain and is unwell after 48 hours, is particularly unwell or is less than 12 months old, your doctor might prescribe a short course of antibiotics, usually penicillin.
+Your GP might prescribe a short course of antibiotics if your child still has pain and is unwell after 48 hours, is particularly unwell or is less than 12 months old.
+This is in case there’s a bacterial infection in the ear.

-Most children improve after a few days of antibiotic treatment, but always make sure your child finishes the whole treatment, even if she seems better.
+Most children’s symptoms improve after a few days of antibiotic treatment, but always make sure your child finishes the whole treatment, even if they seem better.
 Stopping too soon could make the infection come back.
-Often your doctor will want to see your child again when your child has finished the treatment, to make sure the infection has cleared up.
+Often your GP will want to see your child again when your child has finished the treatment, to make sure the infection has cleared up.

-Many children who get recurrent ear infections have grommets put into their eardrums to prevent infection.
+Some children who get recurrent ear infections have grommets put into their eardrums to prevent infection.
 Grommets are special ventilating tubes that stop fluid from building up behind the eardrum and help preserve hearing.
-If your child needs grommets, he’ll see an ear, nose and throat specialist.
+If your child needs grommets, they’ll see an ear, nose and throat specialist.

 Avoid smoking.
 Children who are exposed to second-hand smoke are more likely than other children to develop a range of illnesses, including middle ear infections.